OscarMugendi/Django-Gram/README.md

 - Run the application.

 # Live Page
-A live version of this application is available at:-
+A live version of the application is not yet available. <!-- A live version of this application is available at:- -->

 # Known Bugs
 - The app's search functionality does not work.